luyadev/luya/docs/guide/lesson-module.md

 ## Create the module using the LUYA code wizard

-As described in the [LUYA  guide](https://luya.io/guide/app-admin-module) we create the module by using the LUYA code wizard:
+As described in the [LUYA  guide](https://luya.io/guide/app-admin-module) we'll create the module by using the LUYA code wizard:

 ```php
 ./vendor/bin/luya module/create